Mesh-webdev/Discord-roll-bot/README.md

 A discord bot that instead of rolling from 1-6. it rolls from 0-100. it was sectioned to add an emote for each roll

-The bot can found and invite to your server here(still waiting for approval):
+The bot can found and invited to your server here(still waiting for approval):

 https://top.gg/bot/665235559496548359